homan-uppu/writing/Essays/On college/Why college is outdated.md

 Most college education around the world is useless.
 Colleges don't train students to thrive in today's world, and a college education is increasingly a poor financial investment.

-I believe college "employment rates" (percentage of their graduates that landed jobs after graduating) mask the truth.

 More than 40% of new grads (in just the US) are underemployed - working jobs that don't require a degree.
 This is even worse in emerging economies ([https://economictimes.indiatimes.com/jobs/fresher/worthless-degrees-are-creating-an-unemployable-generation-in-india/articleshow/99570996.cms?from=mdr](https://economictimes.indiatimes.com/jobs/fresher/worthless-degrees-are-creating-an-unemployable-generation-in-india/articleshow/99570996.cms?from=mdr)).

-Even for the colleges that seem to produce great talent, it isn't clear how much they actually contributed to the talent, and how much the talent is a consequence of grouping together highly ambitious students through an artificially scarce admissions process.

-Just because a person landed a job after college, doesn't mean the college program is what enabled them to do so.
-They could be getting jobs despite their college education, yet the college takes the entire credit for it.

-Most graduates need to get a job in order to survive.
-No matter how much, or little, support their college provides, if there's a way to get a job, they will find a way to get it through various efforts.
-The student's back is against the wall, a do or die situation, and they'll fight to land jobs.
-And when they get the job, largely through their own efforts, their college takes the credit.

-In addition to this, companies often take the burden of training and education while paying the employee.
-They do this because they simply can't find enough competent people to hire.
-And so they're forced to hire untrained new grads and train them.

 And so it's difficult to gain any insights on how effective a college education is from the college employment pitch.